 How to Clean Your Futon Mattress

-STAIN AND MOISTURE PROTECTION
+STAIN & MOISTURE PROTECTION

 Start by using a removable cover or mattress pad.
 This will help to keep unwanted moisture from soaking into the core ingredients of your bed.
 A removable cover will make cleaning and protection easy, inexpensive and will keep your mattress dry and odor free for you and your family.